Navraj2004/cryptopro/CORS_BACKEND_EXAMPLE.md

 2. Accessing your frontend from `https://cryptopro-1.onrender.com`
 3. Opening your browser's developer tools (F12) and checking the Network tab for any CORS errors
 4. Testing all main functionality: login, registration, fetching prices, wallet data, etc.

+## Common CORS Issues & Solutions

+1. **Using wildcard with credentials**: You cannot use `Access-Control-Allow-Origin: *` with `credentials: true`.
+You must specify the exact origin.

+2. **Missing preflight handling**: Always respond to `OPTIONS` requests with appropriate headers and a 204 status code.

+3. **Missing headers in allowedHeaders**: Make sure all custom headers (like `X-Requested-From`) are included in the list of allowed headers.

+4. **URL mismatch**: Ensure the exact origin URL is used (e.g., with or without trailing slash).

+5. **HTTP vs HTTPS**: Make sure you're matching the correct protocol in your origin configuration.

+6. **Wrong case in headers**: Header names are case-sensitive in some environments.

 If you continue to have CORS issues after implementing the server-side configuration, check: